Skip to main content

 This UPenn-based group is dedicated to improving health and healthcare by catalyzing collaborative, multidisciplinary research that influences policy and practice.

-The Penn Visiting Clerkship Program was started at CHOP in 2011 to actively recruit URiM students to residency in our Pediatrics program.
-It has since grown to encompass more than 15 programs across CHOP and the University of Pennsylvania Health System.
-Rising fourth-year medical students (from racial/ethnic backgrounds underrepresented in medicine) apply to spend a one-month clinical rotation on a sub-internship or elective.
-During their time here, they are paired with a faculty mentor and resident mentor, meet one-on-one with our Residency Program Director and can participate in a mock interview with one of our Residency Program leaders.
-Students are funded up to $1,500 for the month (covers housing and travel) and get an introduction to the family of trainees at CHOP.
+The Penn Visiting Clerkship Program was started at CHOP in 2011 to actively expand recruitment efforts in our Pediatric residency program.
+It has since grown to encompass more than 20 programs across CHOP and the University of Pennsylvania Health System with the goal of addressing some of the obstacles that can limit access to academic medical training.
+Rising fourth-year medical students apply to spend a one-month clinical rotation on a sub-internship or elective.
+During their time here, they are paired with a faculty mentor and resident mentor, meet with Residency program leadership, and can participate in additional activities to help prepare them for the Match.
+Students are funded up to $2,000 for the month (covers housing and travel) and get an introduction to the family of trainees at CHOP.

 For questions, contact Jessica Fowler, MD, MPH, at fowlerj@chop.edu.